 - Refrigerate at least one hour or up to 6 hours before cooking.

-Spicy chicken brine is great for pieces of chicken, whole chickens, whole turkeys or turkey breasts.
+Spicy chicken brine is great for pieces of chicken, whole chickens, whole turkeys or turkey breasts and even pork chops.

 - Remove chicken from brine and drain in a colander.
 Discard brine solution.